icopy-site/awesome/docs/awesome/awesome-veganism.md

   - [Eat By Cloe](https://eatbychloe.com/) - For the mandatory fish and chips this place is definitely worth visiting.

 - New York, USA
   - [Berben & Wolff's](https://berbenandwolffs.com/) - Easygoing counter-serve deli with a cheerful vibe specializing in vegan light fare & desserts.
 Locations in Albany and Troy, New York.

 - Oakland, USA
   - [Millennium Restaurant](https://www.millenniumrestaurant.com/) - Far cry from your ordinary vegan spot in that it takes a hands on, from scratch approach to food which assures a fresh, local, organic and homemade product every time.

-- Ashland, OR, USA
+- Salt Lake City, UT, USA
-  - [NW Raw](https://nwraw.com/) - Juices and snacks, vegan ice cream.
+  - [Mark of the Beastro](https://markofthebeastro.com/) - Excellent vegan food and dining.

 - Utrecht, Netherlands
   - [Oproer](https://www.oproerbrouwerij.nl/) - Local brewery with tasty beers and vegan street food.